motou/magento2-store-locator-stockists-extension/README.md

 $ php bin/magento cache:clean
 ```

-Or you can download this zip file, drop it into your app folder, copy the contents of src folder into the main folder and then run the last 2 commands above.
+Or you can download the latest zip file from releases, drop it into your app folder, copy the contents of src folder into the main folder and then run the last 2 commands above.

 Or you can also get it from the <a href="https://marketplace.magento.com/storelocator-stockists.html"> magento2 marketplace.</a>